billysutomo/superlative-ai/content/_index.md

 ---
 banner:
-  title: Power your Data with A.I.
+  title: Revolutionize Education with AI
   content: Make the best knowledge with your data.
-Scale Data Engine powers nearly every major foundation model, and with Superlative AI Platform, leverages your enterprise data to unlock the value of AI.
+Scale Data Engine powers nearly every major foundation model, and with Superlative AI Platform, leverages your data to unlock the value of AI.
   image: /images/banner-art.png
   button:
     label: "Contact Us"